NeotomaDB/Workshops/README.md

 RScript -e "rmarkdown::render(input = 'Workshop_Template_v0.1.Rmd', output_format = 'html_document')"
 ```

+If you are interested in working with version control and have a GitHub account, you can either [fork the repository](https://help.github.com/articles/fork-a-repo/) and add a pull request once you are done, or you can clone the repository locally and work on a new branch, creating a pull request when you are done.

 ## What's in the ZIP?

 The `R_template_v0.2.zip` file is an archived ZIP file that contains several key components: